frederickchan179/Solis-TypeScript-Training/README.md

 5. 🚀 Push your screen shot to a branch named `<day>/<your-nickname>`, e.g. `day1/fred`.

-6. 🖇️ Submit a PR on [the training repository](https://github.com/frederickchan179/Solis-TypeScript-Training/pulls) and tag it with an `answer` label.
+6. 🖇️ Submit a PR on [the training repository](https://github.com/frederickchan179/Solis-TypeScript-Training/pulls).

 7. 🔔 Notify me to review your work.